 - Remove any grass or weeds. - Four to six weeks before planting, spray 1 m diameter circles with a glyphosate-based herbicide at the location where you will plant each plant.
-Check product information to ensure the herbicide does not remain active in the soil or have residual effects that may affect plants.
+Check product information to ensure the herbicide is applied correctly.